Who is a Biochemist?

 Biochemists analyse organic and inorganic compounds to determine chemical and physical properties, composition, structure, relationships, and reactions.
 Biochemists analyze the sample, observe and collect data, and write about their research in the form of a report.
 Analysis forms the basic work attribute of a biochemist's work profile.

 In order to ensure that the medicine is of good quality, biochemists conduct several tests that ensure the desired quality of the product.
 They conduct numerous test in order to find out the properties of the medicine and how a human body might react to it after consumption.
 Usually, repeated tests are performed for precision and avoidance of inaccuracy.
-Material standardization is a must for these tests.

 Maintenance of equipment